saraschroeder/Server-Side-APIs-Weather-Dashboard/README.md

 ## Usage

-In order to run my project you must select "Start Quiz" and go through the questions answering each one.
-If you get the answer wrong it will take off 5 seconds on the timer.
-At the end of the quiz you will see your score along with the highest scores on the quiz if taken by other users.
+In order to run my application you'll want to begin with inputting your city and selecting "Search" and your city will pop up with the weather for the following 5 days.
+When you continue inputting different cities but want to go back to a previous one, you may just click on that city and it'll pull up the weather instead of having to re-type it in.

 ![alt text](./assets/images/Screenshot1.png)
 ![alt text](./assets/images/Screenshot2.png)